maanyakaran/core/README.md

      ```

   2. Input:<br/>
-     Instance of Maanyakaran object invokes validate method with input as an argument and validates the input against
+     Instance of Maanyakaran object invokes validate method with input as an argument and validates input against
-     the constraints.
+     given constraints.
      ```javascript
          validator.validate({anotherName: "maanyakaran"})
      ```